How Old Is Too Old for Plastic Surgery?

 Why Age Matters?

-Before you venture to your plastic surgeon’s office to inquire about a breast lift or rhinoplasty, it’s good to be prepared with some basic information.
+Plastic surgeons will tell you that before you venture to your plastic surgeon’s office to inquire about a breast lift or rhinoplasty, it’s good to be prepared with some basic information.
 A study conducted by the American Society for Aesthetic Plastic Surgery (ASAPS), over 3.8 million people over the age of 55 underwent various cosmetic procedures in 2013.
 The median age of patients who had procedures between 65 and 93 was 68, with some 95% of people falling between the ages of 65 and 75.

 Other Important Factors

-Perhaps more tellingly, researchers also found that patients over the age of 65 were likely to have better health habits than younger patients.
+Perhaps more tellingly, researchers also found that plastic surgery patients over the age of 65 were likely to have better health habits than younger patients.
 In particular, they had better diets, weren’t as inclined to smoke cigarettes, and managed their weight more efficiently.
 Maintaining a healthy lifestyle is especially key, as it may help in the healing and recovery process in the aftermath of the surgical procedure.

-Moreover, older patients may also have a more realistic reason for seeking surgical intervention.
+Moreover, plastic surgeons know that older patients may also have a more realistic reason for seeking surgical intervention.
 They may be ready to address an area of their body that has bothered them for years, if not decades.
 They might have had children years before and simply never thought to target the love handles or sagging breasts that came in the aftermath.
 They may dream of tweaking a small imperfection purely for their own pleasure.

 Healthier ideals often lead to healthier outcomes, especially because it often takes time for the so-called “dream body” to actually develop — in some cases, months may pass before the surgical site “settles” into what the person expected of it.